Board of Regents and Administrative Officers

 Mary Bryk, College of Agriculture and Life Sciences

-William "Dwight" Garey, Mays Business School
+William Dwight Garey, Mays Business School

 Charlotte Ku, School of Law

-Katherine R. Reed, School of Architecture
+Katherine R. Reed, College of Architecture

 Adam Seipp, College of Arts and Sciences

-Matthew Sorenson, School of Nursing
+Matthew Sorenson, College of Nursing

-Reginald Taylor, School of Dentistry
+Reginald Taylor, College of Dentistry

-Duncan M. "Hank" Walker, College of Engineering
+Duncan M. Walker, College of Engineering

-Dahlia Taha, Graduate and Professional Student Government
+President, Graduate and Professional Student Government

-Yaswant Devarakonda, Graduate and Professional Student Government
+Member, Graduate and Professional Student Government

-Terra Bissett, Curricular Services*
+Angel Carrizales, Curricular Services*

 Alicia Dorsey, Office of the Provost*